Centers & Programs

 The mission of the Center for Middle East Studies is to enrich Middle East programming at the University of Oklahoma.

 The Center for Middle East Studies brings three distinguished speakers to the University each semester, sponsors informal Brown Bag Lunches, and supports Middle East events on campus.
 In the past few years, CMES has brought Reza Aslan, Stephanie Saldana, Adeed Dawisha, Staff Sergeant Eric Maddox, Colonel Patrick Lang, Itzchak Weismann, Mona Eltahawy, and Juan Cole, among others to speak at OU.

 The University of Oklahoma Arabic Language Flagship Partner Program is a merit-based undergraduate program designed for learners of Arabic who seek to achieve superior language proficiency while pursuing degrees in the academic majors of their choice.
 The program offers an innovative five-year curriculum in Arabic language and culture designed to produce graduates with dual strengths in Arabic language proficiency and their chosen career fields.

-The mission of the Iranian Studies Program is to coordinate a variety of curricular, research, and outreach activities at OU that explore the history and culture of Iran and the Persian-speaking world.
+The mission of the Farzaneh Family Center for Iranian and Persian Gulf Studies is to coordinate a variety of curricular, research, and outreach activities at OU that explore the history and culture of Iran and the Persian-speaking world.
 These activities include lectures, conferences, film screenings, exhibits, concerts, and other programs.

 Institute for US-China Issues